vauxoo-dev/forecast/stock_forecast/README.rst

   module.
 - Update picking/move data to be generated only for the current year of the installation of the module.
 Right now is generated for the 2015 year.
-- When generating the ir.filter by the stock.demand wizard the range of dates are not taking into account.

 Credits
 =======